PADI Deep Diver

 Scuba Leeds will provide all your basic scuba diving equipment, including: mask, snorkel, fins, a single tank wing that also carries your scuba tank, a scuba regulator to breathe from, instrumentation to monitor depth and air supply, a wetsuit for pool use and drysuit and undersuit for your open water dives.

-It is recommended that divers have, at a minimum, their own dive computer and torch.
+We strongly recommend that divers have, at a minimum, their own dive computer and torch.

 What are the prerequisites for this course?